rossprogram/rossprogram.github.io/arrival/usa/counselors/index.md

 These issues will be discussed further during counselor meetings.

 ## Medical Information.
-There are two items to complete and return.
+Two items are needed: the Medical Authorization form and a copy of your medical insurance card.

    -  Download the [Medical Authorization](/materials/medical-authorization.pdf)
    form, fill in the requested information, print the form on paper, and sign where